protomielino/sdclone/src/drivers/simplix/simplix_trb1/readme.txt

 // The default setups are based on spring only!
 // There was still no check for all other tracks.
 //
-// (See brondehach and corkscrew as preview)
+// (See brondehach, corkscrew, espie and karwada as preview)